kamkash/kamkash/README.md

 # hello
-My Current interest and research:
+My current interest and research:
 * Numerical Methods
   * Numerical modeling and simulation
   * Numerical solutions to ordinary and partial differential equations